Aliases for TNK2 Gene

 GeneCards Summary for TNK2 Gene

-TNK2 (Tyrosine Kinase, Non-Receptor, 2) is a Protein Coding gene.
-Diseases associated with TNK2 include infantile-onset mesial temporal lobe epilepsy with severe cognitive regression.
-Among its related pathways are G-protein signaling_Regulation of CDC42 activity and Actin Nucleation by ARP-WASP Complex.
-GO annotations related to this gene include protein serine/threonine kinase activity and non-membrane spanning protein tyrosine kinase activity.
+TNK2 (Tyrosine Kinase Non Receptor 2) is a Protein Coding gene.
+Diseases associated with TNK2 include Infantile-Onset Mesial Temporal Lobe Epilepsy With Severe Cognitive Regression and Parkinson Disease, Late-Onset.
+Among its related pathways are Tyrosine Kinases / Adaptors and Focal Adhesion.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and protein kinase activity.
 An important paralog of this gene is TNK1.

 Non-receptor tyrosine-protein and serine/threonine-protein kinase that is implicated in cell spreading and migration, cell survival, cell growth and proliferation.
 Transduces extracellular signals to cytosolic and nuclear effectors.
 Phosphorylates AKT1, AR, MCF2, WASL and WWOX.
 Implicated in trafficking and clathrin-mediated endocytosis through binding to epidermal growth factor receptor (EGFR) and clathrin.
 Binds to both poly- and mono-ubiquitin and regulates ligand-induced degradation of EGFR, thereby contributing to the accumulation of EGFR at the limiting membrane of early endosomes.
 Downstream effector of CDC42 which mediates CDC42-dependent cell migration via phosphorylation of BCAR1.
 May be involved both in adult synaptic function and plasticity and in brain development.
-Activates AKT1 by phosphorylating it on Tyr-176.
-Phosphorylates AR on Tyr-267 and Tyr-363 thereby promoting its recruitment to androgen-responsive enhancers (AREs).
-Phosphorylates WWOX on Tyr-287.
+Activates AKT1 by phosphorylating it on 'Tyr-176'.
+Phosphorylates AR on 'Tyr-267' and 'Tyr-363' thereby promoting its recruitment to androgen-responsive enhancers (AREs).
+Phosphorylates WWOX on 'Tyr-287'.
 Phosphorylates MCF2, thereby enhancing its activity as a guanine nucleotide exchange factor (GEF) toward Rho family proteins.
 Contributes to the control of AXL receptor levels.
 Confers metastatic properties on cancer cells and promotes tumor growth by negatively regulating tumor suppressor such as WWOX and positively regulating pro-survival factors such as AKT1 and AR.
+Phosphorylates WASP (PubMed:20110370).